Marcopolo1975/Alpine-Hiking-Club/README.md

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+- The fonts used were imported from [Google Fonts](https://fonts.google.com/)

 ### Media

 - Photos for the project taken from Pexels.com [Pexels.com](https://www.pexels.com/photo/people-hiking-on-snow-covered-mountain-5311543/)

+### Acknowledgments

+Thanks to my facilitator Kay-ci  who gave me very good advices and feedback on how to plan and execute this project and who provided guidance throughout the project.

+thanks to my Mentor we met in the end of project but he ispired me with his positive and responsible attitude and give me useful tips to finalize the project.